xrchitron/restaurantList/README.md

 ### Features

 1. users are able to visit restaurant information as a visiter
-2. users are able to sign up and login in (developing)
-3. users are able to promote customized restaurant information (developing)
+2. users are able to promote customized restaurant information

 ## Environment Setup